Child & Adolescent Counselling Skills

 qualification.
 The college is accredited by the International Association for

-Distance Learning.
-Course graduates may use the postnominal initials Cert.
+left-hand column).
+Course graduates may use the postnominal initials Dip.
 C. A.

 any form of accreditation or licensing to practise as a counsellor or